turingschool-examples/frontend-mod-1-prework/day_3/questions.md

 1. What is a conditional statement?
 Give one example of a daily life conditional.
 Give one example of where a conditional is probably used in a web application you use.

 ···A conditional statement expresses a scenario in which two or more outcomes are possible.
 These outcomes are determined by the results of a conditional evaluation.
 A real-life example of this could be deciding whether or not to go to work based on a person's health.
-If healthy, one can choose to go work work; if not healthy, the individual can choose to stay home.
+If healthy, one can choose to go work work; if not healthy, the individual can choose to stay home.··

 2. Why might you want to use an `if` statement?